MKmknd/bouffier-java/README.md

 # Bouffier Java
-This is a tool for converting Java source to AST representation.
+This is a tool for converting a Java source to an AST representation.

-AST file support the follow formats.
+The AST file supports the following formats:
 - yaml
 - xml

 ## Usage
 ### `BOUFFIER_JAVA_PROJECT_PATH`
-The specified directory contains Java sources and output AST files  (default is `/bouffier-java-project`)
+The specified directory contains Java sources and AST representations (default is `/bouffier-java-project`)

-This directory should have the following composition.
+This directory should be the following composition.

 ```bash
 projects/